MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/7-exercise-build-production-image.md

 To commit your changes, select the **Commit changes** button at upper right.
 Enter a description for the commit, and then select **Commit changes**.

-This time, the production action doesn't trigger, because you didn't push a new tag.
-But the earlier staging action triggers and builds a new `latest` image.
+This time, the production action doesn't trigger, because you didn't push a new tag, but the earlier staging action triggers and builds a new `latest` image.

 ## Generate a personal access token (PAT)